EngineeringSoftware/exli/README.md

 #### (Optional) Find the target statements.

 It will help EvoSuite reduce the search scope.
-Otherwise, EvoSuite will generate tests on the whole project.
+Otherwise, EvoSuite will generate tests on the whole project, which may take a long time (~2 min * number of classes).

 In `exli/python` directory